About the Project

 4) Experimentally test those predictions under a range of environmental scenarios.

-This project will help provide detailed insight into how heterogeneities in infectiousness and susceptibility influence the spread and impact of infectious diseases.
-This project will suit students interested in both fundamental and applied aspects of infectious disease ecology.
-They will be supervised by aspects in both theoretical (Fenton) and empirical (Viney) infectious disease biology, and will gain skills in experimental design, implementation and analysis, mathematical modelling and conceptual thinking.
+This project will provide detailed insight into how heterogeneities in infectiousness and susceptibility influence the spread and impact of infectious diseases.
+This project will suit students with a good BSc (Upper 2:1 or 1st) and/or Masters in a relevant discipline, interested in fundamental and applied aspects of infectious disease ecology.
+They will be supervised in both theoretical (Fenton) and empirical (Viney) infectious disease biology, and will gain skills in experimental design, implementation and analysis, mathematical modelling and conceptual thinking.

 McCallum, H., Fenton, A., Hudson, P. J., Lee, B., Levick, B., Norman, R., Perkins, S. E., Viney, M., Wilson, A. J., Lello, J. 2017.
 Breaking beta: deconstructing the parasite transmission function.
 Philosophical Transactions of the Royal Society B 372, 20160084. doi: 10.1098/rstb.2016.0084.

 Abolins, S., Lazarou, L., Weldon, L., Hughes, L., King, E.C., Drescher, P., Pocock, M.J.O., Hafalla, J.C.R., Riley, E.M. & Viney, M.E.
 (2018) The ecology of immune state in a wild mammal, Mus musculus domesticus.
 PLoS Biology, 16, e2003538.